Kenzo had been paralyzed in all four legs for two weeks.

 Natural Antibiotics for Dogs and Cats

 In the world of naturopathy, there is a range of natural antibiotics.
-If your pet is overwhelmed by a condition that promotes the development of bacteria in a certain part of its body, it could benefit from these natural products.
+If your pet is overwhelmed by a condition that promotes the development of bacteria in a certain part of its body, it could benefit from this natural products.

 One of the many advantages of using colloidal silver for animals is that it can be effective even against certain bacterial strains that are resistant to pharmaceutical antibiotics.
 In addition, it has no secondary side effects.